-Observations at a large uranium processing mill (probably Anaconda) showed that although the potential for dust creation in the dry processing steps was clear, the wet processing steps, such as grinding, leaching, separation, and precipitation could create aerosols by agitation or by transfer of solutions and slurries.
+Observations at a large uranium processing mill (probably Anaconda) showed that although the potential for dust creation in the dry processing steps was clear, the wet processing steps, such as grinding, leaching, separation, and precipitation could create aerosols by agitation or by transfer of solutions and slurries (Wilde 1975).
 Even so, in the wet processing areas airborne uranium was never a major problem, i.e., local hooding and exhaust ventilation were not required in order to keep the dust concentration below allowable levels.
 The physical characteristics of the airborne particulates in the dry and the wet areas were thought to be similar; thus it was assumed that nearly all of the mass of the particle was siliceous material, clay, or a mixture of the two.
 The mass of the particles was found to be less than one percent of the total mass.
-From specific nuclide analyses done over several vears, they concluded that secular equilibrium existed at least through Ra-226 in the ore at the time of mining.
+From specific nuclide analyses done over several years, they concluded that secular equilibrium existed at least through Ra-226 in the ore at the time of mining.
 Specific nuclide analyses of particles taken in various areas of the mill showed that the U-238:Th-230:Ra-226 ratio was 1:1:0.3 and was fairly constant regardless of the source of the aerosol or dust.
-But in the yellowcake section of the mill, where the ore had been processed to become mostly U_3O_8 , the ratio was 1:0.01:0.001, indicating that these products were removed in the processing (Wilde 1975).
-However, as discussed in the paragraph above, at least the one study of what was probably Belgian Congo ore at Mallinckrodt showed that secular equilibrium down to just above radon had been re-established by the time of processing at Mallinckrodt.
-Thus it seems best to assume that equilibrium did exist in the ore.
+But in the yellowcake section of the mill, where the ore had been processed to become mostly U3O8, the ratio was 1:0.01:0.001, indicating that the Th-230 and Ra-226 concentrations were reduced in the processing (Wilde 1975).
+However, as discussed in the paragraph above, at least the one study of what was probably Belgian Congo ore at Mallinckrodt indicated secular equilibrium with Ra-226.

 AEC began taking air dust samples for particulate alpha emitters in 1943 and Mallinckrodt appears to have been taking dust samples and sending them to NYOO for evaluation from about 1943 on (MED 1944j).
-The various AEC air dust study reports state that an established AEC protocol was followed, but the documentation for what the protocol was is lacking.
+The various AEC air dust study reports state that an established AEC protocol was followed, but the documentation of the protocol is lacking.
 However, some information is known about Mallinckrodt's and AEC's methods.
 MED (1943d) stated that the sample rate for measurements in the second quarter of 1943 was 3 ft3/min, with either 30 or 120 ft3 sampled, depending on the area.
-Mallinckrodt (MCW 1946g) stated that dust was measured with a "precipitron and ion-meter".
+Mallinckrodt (MCW 1946g) stated that dust was measured with a "precipitron and ion-meter."
 For the data reported by MCW (1949d), dust samples were collected on 1-1/8" Whatman #41 filter paper disks, using a modified Fischer pump, at 0.5 ft3/min, over a period of 45 seconds to 30 minutes depending on conditions and job time.
 The disks were counted on a parallel plate alpha counter such that statistical variations would be no more than +/-10% at the 0.9 confidence level.
 It was stated that a few of the low-level samples might have errors of +/-20%.
 Data from 1946 lectures by A. A. Jarrett of Clinton Laboratories were used in the error calculations.
 AEC (1949g) also states that Mallinckrodt was using a flow rate of 0.5 ft3/min, with a Fisher and Porter rotometer.
-AEC (1950a) stated that it was using 1-1/8" Whatman filter paper disks and a handheld air sampler with a collection rate of 15-20 lfm to take its samples at Mallinckrodt.
+AEC (1950a) stated that it was using 1-1/8" Whatman filter paper disks and a handheld air sampler with a collection rate of 15-20 linear feet per minute (Ifm) to take its samples at Mallinckrodt.